 We heard about how ArenaNet takes care of its voice actors by letting them know about intense character moments.
 Anyone who played a particular episode with Taimi will recall the heartfelt performance.
 From a player perspective, that was crushing.

 Viewers also heard from legends like Yuri Lowenthal and Matthew Mercer who have done amazing work in many video games.
-I won’t say alot about that because it’s better to listen to their comments on the VOD (linked below).
+I won’t say a lot about that because it’s better to listen to their comments on the VOD (linked below).

 On the official 6th year anniversary, players received a few free things like a novelties chest.
 In it was a choice of various balloons, kites, and instruments.
 With the inclusion of the novelties giveaway was a patch that included a new souvenirs tab where players can now store all of their novelties.
 Yay inventory space!

 Down the line, ArenaNet is finally releasing a personal character instance called Sun’s Refuge.
-Unfortunately, since its origins come from Guild Wars 1 outside of the base game, I have no idea what to expect but I’m excited for the new content.
+Unfortunately, since its origins come from Guild Wars 1 outside of the base game, I have no idea what to expect but I’m excited about the new content.

 If you missed the anniversary stream, you can catch the VOD on Twitch.